martn2023/github-talent-finder-data-engineering/README.md

 >**Engineering:**<br>
 - Functions can and should be refactored to be more segregated and modular.
 For example, it might make sense to split the first function up across multiple files where one dedicated file is for Secret Manager to retrieve the Personal Authentication token.
+- It was tedious testing out my code inside of GCP because of the delays from re-deploying Cloud Run

 >**Tools**<br>
 - BigQuery